lnbits/lnbits/docs/guide/faq.md

 If you click on that arrow, will popup a screen with more details about the transaction, including the message and the name attached to the payment.
 </p>
 <p>
-If the sender's LN wallet support [LUD-18](https://github.com/lnurl/luds) (nameDesc) will also insert an alias/pseudonym preceeding the comment.
+If the sender's LN wallet support <a href="https://github.com/lnurl/luds">LUD-18</a> (nameDesc) will also insert an alias/pseudonym preceeding the comment.
 This is optional and only if the sender want to send that name.
 It can be any name and not related to real names.
 </p>

 ![lnbits-tx-details.png](https://i.postimg.cc/yYnvyK4w/lnbits-tx-details.png)